Search revenue boosts third-quarter results at IAC

 Net income fell to $40.7 million, or 43 cents per share, from $65 million, or 69 cents per share, in the same quarter last year.

-The company was helped last year by tax benefits associated with its investment in Meetic.
+The company was helped last year by tax benefits associated with its investment in European dating site Meetic.